 We don’t know for certain whether radio waves produced by mobile phones and base stations can cause cancer.
-This research project will contribute evidence from experiments involving rats exposed to radio waves throughout their life.
+This research project will contribute evidence from experiments involving preclinical models exposed to radio waves.
 This could potentially lead to new public health measures to reduce risks for children.

 Dr Fiorella Belpoggi